Presentation of the research project on Physically Active Commuting in Greater Stockholm (PACS).

-The PACS-project is a major study within the Research Unit for Movement, Health and Environment at the Åstrand Laboratory of Stockholm University College of Physical Education and Sport (GIH), see www.gih.se/mhe
+The PACS-studies are part of a multidisciplinary research project within the Research Unit for Movement, Health and Environment at the Åstrand Laboratory of The Swedish School of Sport and Health Sciences, GIH, in Stockholm, Sweden, see www.gih.se/mhe.

-The general aim of the project is to illuminate:
+The general aims of the PACS studies project are to illuminate:

-- what characterizes existing behavioural patterns and environments connected to physically active commuting to work in Greater Stockholm,
+- what characterizes existing behavioural patterns connected to physically active commuting to work in Greater Stockholm

-- the potential effects of these forms of physical activity on the physical and psychological health and well-being, and
+- which are the potential effects of these forms of physical activity on the physical and psychological health and well-being, and

 Rosdahl, H., Gullstrand, L., Johansson, P., Salier-Eriksson, J. & Schantz, P. 2010.
 Evaluation of the Oxycon Mobile metabolic system against the Douglas bag method.
 Eur J Appl Physiol.
 109 (2):159-171